ShenZhouHong/latex-essay/README.md

 ## Quickstart
-In order to customise this LaTeX template file to your project, simply rename the `essay-name.tex` file, and than edit the the included makefile to point at the right file again:
+In order to customise this LaTeX template file to your project, simply rename the `paper.tex` file, and than edit the the included makefile to point at the right file again:

 ### makefile
 ```
 # Makefile for latexmk
-source_name = essay-name
+source_name = paper
 ```

 ## Compiling document